RSVP vs. Regrets Only

 - You're eight year old drama queen will just die if she doesn't know who's coming to her party.

 - You'll panic a few days before the party and call or email everyone anyway to see who's coming.

-We suggest you play it safe and make it easy on people by using any of the following on your invitation:
+- You want to play it safe - make it easy on people by using any of the following on your invitation:

 - Don't be a creep, RSVP to Emily 555-2944 or email@example.com (use for Halloween or year-round if you're really brave)